VA Home Loan Guide

 Who Is Exempt from the Funding Fee

-• Active duty service members who provide evidence of a Purple Heart award before closing
+- Active duty service members and veterans who received a Purple Heart

 If you paid the funding fee and later received a retroactive disability rating, you can request a refund from the VA.